Joey019/data-science-portfolio/project/project1.md

 ### Research Question: Among NCDOT state-maintained roads, not including interstate roads, in Mecklenburg County, how does the rate of fatal and serious-injury crashes vary by posted speed limit?

 Driving is something most people encounter every day, and severe crashes remain an important road-safety concern.
-Therefore, I decided to study whether roads with differenet speed limits experience different rates of sever car crashes.
+Therefore, I decided to study whether roads with different speed limits experience different rates of sever car crashes.
 I decided to exclude interstate highways, as those have extremely high speed limits, which in turn will have a very high number of fatal automobile incidents.
 My goal was to understand where the most fatal accidents occurred on regular roads.
-With these findings, I believe we can have a better understanding of the dangers of driving as well as maybe finding ways to improve the safety of roads in Mecklenburg County
+With these findings, I believe we can have a better understanding of the dangers of driving as well as maybe finding ways to improve the safety of roads in Mecklenburg County.

 ## Data Description

 For my data, I pulled from a variety of different ArcGIS APIs, each containing different mapping data.
-There was one table with records of every fatal or serious injury crash from 2016 to 2026 in North Carolina.
-There was another table with the different speed limits of state-maintained roads in North Carolina.
-Finally, there was a table with basic county data for every county in North Carolina.
 All of the tables from which I pulled data was built and shared by the North Carolina Department of Transportation (NCDOT), making them a reliable source to gather data from.

+There was one table with records of every fatal or serious injury crash from 2016 to 2026 in North Carolina that held around 54,000 records.
+Each row recorded data about a specific fatal or serious injury crash, with very detailed records about the location, number of vehicles involved, alcohol involvement, etc.

+There was another table with the different speed limits of state-maintained roads in North Carolina with over 100,000 records.
+Each row was a segment of a road that held a specific speed limit.
+There could be multiple rows corresponding to the same road, but each row would hold the coordinates for a segment of that road with a different speed limit.

+Finally, there was a table with basic county data for all 100 counties in North Carolina.
+It essentially hold the coordinates to build the polygon structure of a county onto a map.

 The main variables I was interested in were the coordinates of roads and crashes for mapping purposes, and the posted speed limit for each road.
 Posted speed limit was operationalized using the "SpeedLimit" field associated with each state-maintained road segment.
 Severe crash rate was operationalized as the number of fatal and serious-injury crashes matched to a given speed-limit category divided by the total miles of roadway in that category.